The European 5G Conference 2024

 Yes, there are registration fees associated with certain organisation types.
 You can find our more here.

-This took place as a fully in-person event in Brussels.
+This event will take place as a fully in-person event in Brussels.

 Sign up to our newsletter to keep up to date with Forum Europe and Forum Global events.